-A tool developed by Bollinger to help in the recognition of systemic pattern recognition in prices; it is a band that is plotted two standard deviations away from the simple moving average, o
+A tool developed by Bollinger to help in the recognition of systemic pattern recognition in prices.

 A bollinger band is a technical analysis tool named after the esteemed technical trader who designed it — John Bollinger.
 Bollinger bands consist of three lines: